-COVID-19 has inspired many singles to reach for mobile dating apps as a way to explore their options while following social distancing measures, but swiping right and eventually meeting in person isn’t as simple as it used to be.
+COVID-19 has inspired many singles to reach for mobile dating apps as a way to explore their options while following social-distancing measures, but swiping right and eventually meeting in person isn’t as simple as it used to be.
 It appears hookup culture is out.

 A study in 2019 found that compulsive use of the app made swipers feel lonelier than they did before logging on.
-But conversations on apps like Bumble and Tinder have seen conversations on the apps surge 19-26% since the start of pandemic lockdowns in mid-March.
+But apps like Bumble and Tinder have seen conversations on the apps surge 19-26% since the start of pandemic lockdowns in mid-March.
 So why are young adults using apps more than ever?
 Dr. Jennifer Mieres, a New York City-based cardiologist and author, says it’s likely due to loneliness.
 “Loneliness causes fearfulness, especially during times like these.
-Many young adults are thinking about their mortality, which makes us crave human connection.”
+Many young adults are thinking about their mortality, which makes us crave human connection," she said.
 According to Mieres, some of this is due to the fact that we’re missing many of our everyday interactions, like socializing at the office or going out with friends.

 So does that mean we’re back to the days of "going steady" and old-fashioned courting?
 Not necessarily, but we’re certainly entering a more intentional dating environment.
 Most dating advice will tell you to play it cool, but during these times of serious health risks, you may have to get comfortable asking personal questions early on.

 Here are some questions you should consider asking before making an in-person date, according to Mieres.

 1. What’s your COVID-19 status?
 Have you been tested?